 If you’re thinking about volunteering abroad with International Language Programs you're probably wondering,"What would I be doing every day?"

-- 10:30 AM— Join a game of soccer with the little neighbor kiddos before lunch, then head to the city square for a little shopping.
-Pick up some pretty Mexican woven blankets and a bottle of pure vanilla before leaving.
+Later on in the morning, you join a game of soccer with the little neighbor kiddos before lunch, then head to the city square for a little shopping.
+Pick up some pretty Mexican woven blankets and some fresh churros before leaving.
 You love having the mornings open to do a bit of shopping and just hang out with your group before you teach.

 Teaching Time12:00 PM — Pack up your school supplies and head to the school where you'll be having lunch (usually something like tacos, or aztec cake which is like taco lasagna).
 You may be walking to your school or could have a driver who will be picking you up.
 Either way, be ready to go on time.